geckooooo/purkinje-device/README.md

 ### Key Properties
-Visual induction of Purkinke hallucinations are driven by these properties:
+Visual induction of Purkinke hallucinations is a function of these properties:

 #### Light Frequency (Color)
 High-intensity white LEDs (5mm or 10mm) can be used.
 Red LEDs (around 660nm wavelengths) can also be effective as they penetrate closed eyelids well.